 Another option for summer is the Kanchenjunga Trek.
-The trekking trails of are dangerous but full of excitement.
-There is a fear of encountering snowstorms and avalanches in Kanchenjunga trek during winter and autumn.
+The trekking trails are dangerous but full of excitement.
+There is a fear of encountering snowstorms and avalanches in the Kanchenjunga trek during winter and autumn.
 So, for many, it’s better to go trekking in summer.

-Even Though most treks are usually not recommended due to rainfall, many trek to places like Everest Base Camp and Annapurna Base Camp.
+Even Though most treks are usually not recommended due to rainfall, many treks to places like Everest Base Camp and Annapurna Base Camp.
 So, the best idea is to collect info and inquire before planning to trek in Nepal.

 Winter Trekking in Nepal

 Winter lasts from December to February in Nepal.
 The mountainous area is covered with snow and is too cold to trek.
 Some of the trekking areas in Nepal are not accessible during winter due to the chances of snowstorms and excess snow on the trekking trails.
 The trekking trails are life-threatening during winter at high altitudes.

 Upper Mustang, Upper Dolpo, Humla Limi Village and Rara Lake treks are accessible during the winter months.
 There’s less snowfall on these trekking trails cutting the risk of a snowstorm during winter.